-TME offers workstation users batch and distributed processing facilities, multiaccess computing (time-sharing) and user-friendly features such as menus, user guides, and a HELP facility to simplify system operation.
+TME offers workstation users batch and distributed processing facilities, multi-access computing (time-sharing) and user-friendly features such as menus, user guides, and a HELP facility to simplify system operation.
 The Personal Data System, which runs under the transaction processing system, allows a user to build a personal data base and to retrieve data from it in tabular form.

-TME is offered in four variants: TME 20, which runs on the Model 33, TME 30, which runs on Model 37, TME 40 for Model 45, and TME 50 for Model 54.
+TME is offered in four variants: TME 10, which runs on the Model 29, TME 30, which runs on Model 37, TME 40 for Model 45 and TME 50 for Model 54.

-The TME 20 operating system supports all basic CPU and I/O functions, ME29 Order Code, two batch streams, TME Transaction Processing System, TME Control Language, system filestore, output spooling to printer or screen, 512KB to 2MB of main memory, up to 8GB of disk storage, one or two diskette drives, one line printer, and 16 local workstations.
+The TME 10 operating system is based on the Module 10 disk system and does not support larger disk systems.
+TME 10 supports all basic CPU and I/O functions, ME29 Order Code, two batch streams, TME Transaction Processing System, TME Control Language, system filestore, output spooling to printer or screen, 384KB to 1MB of main memory, one or two floppy disk drives, one line printer, and 16 local workstations.

-The TME 30 operating system is similar to TME 20 but supports five batch streams; up to 4MB main memory; two couplers for up to 32 Module 20, 40, 120, or EDS60 disk drives; and 56 local workstations.
+The TME 30 operating system is similar to TME 10 but supports the larger disk systems via the Universal Fixed and Exchangeable Disk couplers.
+Facilities additional to or different from TME 10 include support for: five batch streams, up to 2MB main memory, two couplers for up to 32 Module 20, 40, 120, or EDS60 disk drives, and 56 local workstations.